How to buy Beyond Meat (BYND) shares in Australia

 Beyond Meat (BYND) is a food business that offers plant-based meat alternatives.
 The company sells its products to retailers, restaurants, schools and directly to customers.
 The business was founded in 2009 by Ethan Brown in California, USA.

 How to buy shares in Beyond Meat

 - Search for Beyond Meat.
 Find the share by name or ticker symbol: BYND.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$9.1, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Beyond Meat, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Beyond Meat.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 Beyond Meat shares at a glance